First impressions are important—and your social media cover photo is the handshake of the social media world.

 For mobile, Facebook uses a pixel ratio of 640 pixels wide by 360 pixels high.

-Clear imagery is a must, so try to use a PNG or JPG file no larger than 851 pixels wide by 315 pixels tall with a file size less than 100 KB.
+Clear imagery is a must, so try to use a PNG or JPG file no smaller than 851 pixels wide by 315 pixels tall with a file size less than 100 KB.
 This will make for a quicker upload.
+The minimum Facebook cover photo size you can upload is 400 x 150 pixels, but we recommend a larger image to avoid a low-resolution mess on your page.

 Facebook has recently upped its game by offering brands the opportunity to feature a cover video on the top of their page.